 4. What helps against the formation of free radicals?

-5. What are antioxidants and where do they occur?
+5. What are antioxidants and where are they found?

 7. Do sunscreens increase the formation of free radicals?

-8. Does coating the zinc oxide help prevent the formation of free radicals?
+8. Does a coating of zinc oxide help prevent the formation of free radicals?

 9. Summary